unisonweb/unison/README.md

 $ stack build # you may have to run `stack setup` first
 ```

 The editor is built using GHCJS.
-See notes in the appendix if you encounter problems building the editor. _After_ `stack build` completes successfully, you can symlink the generated Javascript files by performing a
+If you encounter problems building the editor, [these solutions](#ubuntu-editor-issues) may help. _After_ `stack build` completes successfully, you can symlink the generated Javascript files by performing a
 ```sh
 $ ln -s $(stack path --local-install-root)/bin .
 ```